Every AI Coding Tool Has the Same Problem. None of Them Will Tell You.

 The Structural Fix

 The reason every AI coding tool has the same problem is that they all use the same architecture: session-based, stateless, brute-force file reading.
-ByteBell’s Smart Context Refresh is the missing infrastructure layer — a persistent code intelligence graph that any AI agent (Claude Code, Cursor, Copilot, or any MCP-compatible tool) can query, getting structured codebase metadata at 3–5% of the token cost instead of 60–80%, with zero information loss between sessions and no compaction death spiral.
+ByteBell’s Private Code Context is the missing infrastructure layer — a persistent code intelligence graph that any AI agent (Claude Code, Cursor, Copilot, or any MCP-compatible tool) can query, getting structured codebase metadata at 3–5% of the token cost instead of 60–80%, with zero information loss between sessions and no compaction death spiral.
 It doesn’t replace your coding tool — it makes every coding tool work the way you thought it already did.
 Learn more at bytebell.ai